-Happy Johnson is a nationally acclaimed leadership speaker and bestselling children's author.
+Happy Johnson is a nationally acclaimed African-American children's author and humanitarian.

-To date, the foundation has volunteered more than 45,000 hours rebuilding houses in Orleans Parish; awarded 3,000 new books to low-income kids; taught 4,000 youth how to build a disaster kit and become coastal restoration champions; delivered 3,000 emergency blankets to hospitals throughout Haiti; and trained 3,600 inmates on effective re-entry.
+To date, the foundation has volunteered more than 45,000 hours rebuilding homes; donated 3,000 new books to kids; taught 4,000 youth how to build a disaster kit and become wetlands restoration advocates; delivered 3,000 blankets to hospitals; and trained 3,600 inmates on re-entry.